How to install ! DECSys-7 on SIMH?

 Linux

-Create a file called DECSys-7.sh
+Create a file called DECSys-7.sh with the following content:

 #!/bin/bash